-- The Airport's Noise Impact Area for the first quarter 2018 as defined by the Noise Standards, was 7.90 acres of incompatible land within the 65 dB contour, of which acres did not change from previous quarter.
-The Noise Impact Area at the time the Authority's current variance was granted was 60.84 acres. - As of March 31, 2018, the Authority has completed the acoustical treatment of 2,445 residences as part of its Residential Acoustical Treatment Program ("RATP"), and there are no units under construction, design phase or pending signing of the RATP participation agreement.
+- The Airport's Noise Impact Area for the third quarter 2018 as defined by the Noise Standards, was 10.32 acres of incompatible land within the 65 dB a 17.8% increase from previous quarter of 8.76 acres.1 The Noise Impact Area at the time the Authority's current variance was granted was 60.84 acres. - As of December 31, 2018, the Authority has completed the acoustical treatment of 2,445 residences as part of its Residential Acoustical Treatment Program ("RATP"), and there are no units under construction, design phase or pending signing of the RATP participation agreement.
 (For a discussion of approved funding for future acoustical treatment, please see separate section entitled "Report Regarding Approved Funding for Future Acoustical Treatment" below.)